Daniel-Nikpayuk/nik/README.md

 > >	}
 > }

-The focus of this style of code is to modularize the efficient and reusable but otherwise unsafe algorithm from the safe but contextually efficient and otherwise less portable code.
-The *_gcd* is fast as it does not need to check each time whether or not *a >= b*, it simply assumes it is.
-The *gcd* checks types and conditions and branches its logic which as an effect is expensive and restrictive on its potential use, but it's the gatekeeper and provides a safe environment for the efficient version to run properly.
+The focus of this style of code is to modularize the efficient and reusable---but otherwise unsafe---algorithm from the safe--- but otherwise less portable---code.
+The *_gcd* method is fast as it does not need to check each time whether or not *a >= b*, it simply assumes it is.
+The *gcd* method checks types and conditions and branches its logic which as an effect is expensive and restrictive on its potential use, but it's the gatekeeper and provides a safe environment for the efficient version to run properly.
 It only needs to be run once, and then the recursive and efficient application can be called to run its cycles.